Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 7/19/2021 (Day 79)

+- Olivia has a friend over for a sleepover so mom duties took priority today!
+I did manage to complete the daily 100Devs problem, though, and I spent some time on a Squarespace website for a work client.
+Hoping the kiddos sleep well tonight and I can have a more productive day tomorrow!

 ## 7/18/2021 (Day 78)

 -👩‍💻 Worked more on emoji search mini app - learned how to implement dark mode in Tailwind (holy moly so easy) and did some work to figure out how to speed up search and rendering of such a large dataset (I had no idea there were so many emojis lol).
 Also played Stardew Family with Olivia because Sunday!